 Research Programs

 The overarching goal of the UF Health Cancer Center is to improve cancer outcomes.
 We will accomplish this by promoting research in understudied areas, developing and conducting interventional clinical trials to address the most prevalent cancers in our area, and by improving our understanding of the determinants of cancer outcomes.
-The Center also has specific programs focused on rural, underserved and elderly patients.
-We are committed to interdisciplinary basic discovery and translational research, and the pursuit of scientific endeavors that have near-term clinical applications.
-The research priorities of the Cancer Center cut across and align with our three research programs:
+The center also has specific programs focused on rural, underserved and older adult patients.
+We are committed to interdisciplinary basic discovery and translational research and the pursuit of scientific endeavors that have near-term clinical applications.
+The research priorities of the Cancer Center cut across and align with our four research programs:

 Research Program